tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

-2. You will save the last term searched by the user in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+2. You will save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - this will also be true of the other controls on the page (&lt;select> tags, radio buttons, checkboxes etc)
-    - we are going to test this capability by typing in a search term, slecting some checkboxes, doing a search, and then closing the browser window.
-When we re-open the window, the user's last search term must be visible,and the rest of the UI should be in the same *state*
+    - we are going to test this capability by typing in a search term, selecting some checkboxes, doing a search, and then closing the browser window.
+When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*

 3. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
     - a search button (which doesn't count)